MolinLab/Holomics/inst/app/www/01-home.md

 # Welcome to Holomics

-Holomics is a web application, which allows you to perform single- and multi-omics analyses. <br>
+Holomics is an R Shiny application that allows its users to perform single- and multi-omics analyses by providing a user-friendly interface to upload the different omics datasets and select and run the implemented algorithms.
+Holomics is built mainly on the R package <a class='mixOmics-link' href="http://mixomics.org/" rel="noreferrer noopener" target="_blank">mixOmics</a>.
+The app takes the input files, passes them to the mixOmics algorithms and presents the resulting graphs and tables to the user. <br>
-The used analyses algorithms are based on the <a class='mixOmics-link' href="http://mixomics.org/" rel="noreferrer noopener" target="_blank">mixOmics</a> package.
+mixOmics provides numerous analysis algorithms for the integrative analysis of omics datasets and the two single-omics algorithms "Principle Component Analysis" (PCA) and "Partial Least Squares Discriminant Analysis" (PLS-DA), the pairwise-omics analysis "sparse Partial Least Squares" (sPLS) and the multi-omics framework DIABLO ("Data Integration Analysis for Biomarker discovery using Latent variable approaches for Omics studies") have been implemented in Holomics so far.

 ### Functionality overview